Battery Guide

-The batteries used for powering electrics such as lighting and appliances inside a boat or campervan might appear the same as those used for starting the engine, both are 12V and are available in the same sizes, however they are designed for different purposes and are not interchangeable.
+The batteries used for powering electrics such as lighting and appliances inside a boat or campervan might appear the same as those used for starting the engine, both are 12V and are available in the same sizes, however they are designed for different purposes.
+Below we will look at the different types of batteries, the different ratings used to compare them and how they can be installed in an electrical system.

-• Starter batteries - Used for starting the engine of the vehicle, these are designed to provide a very high current output over a short time while the starter motor is running.
+Used for starting the engine of the vehicle, these are designed to provide a very high current output over a short time while the starter motor is running.
 The design of these batteries means that while they are excellent at providing this high current, they are not able to withstand being deeply discharged without suffering damage.

 The power ratings are found printed on the top or sides of a battery, the two most popular ratings being Amp-hours (Ah) and cold cranking amps (CCA).